ValenciaArcega/envi/docs/Documentation.md

 # Documentation

 ## Introduction
-Envi is a web site where the users can explore the big **vocabulary** that English has through cards, mean while they *scroll* down the screen can learn how is the pronunciation of some many words, sentences and more, to expand and improve their knowledges and enhance their vocabulary.
+Tolescro is a web site where the users can explore the big **vocabulary** that English has through cards, mean while they *scroll* down the screen can learn how is the pronunciation of some many words, sentences and more, to expand and improve their knowledges and enhance their vocabulary.

 ## Objetives
 - Be a simple but powerful study tool for anyone.